MelihDarcanxyz/neo-website/README.md

   Expedition
 </h1>

-Expedition is a personal website to discipline myself.
+Expedition is a personal website for self discipline .

 ## Table Of Contents